 - Teachers use precise questioning in class to test conceptual and procedural knowledge and assess children regularly to identify those requiring intervention, so that all children keep up.

-- To ensure whole consistency and progression, the school makes use of the DfES approved ‘Power Maths scheme.
-This is fully aligned with the White Rose Maths scheme and the school’s engagement with the DfES funded Maths Hubs programme has ensured that staff at all levels understand the pedagogy of the approach.
-However, teachers confidently assess the needs of both the class and individuals when approaching a new block of teaching and will adapt materials as necessary to ensure all children are able to access the learning.
-Usually, new concepts are shared within the context of an initial related problem, which children are able to discuss in partners.
+To ensure whole consistency and progression, the school makes use of the resources produced by the White Rose Maths Hub.
+These enable teachers to revisit learning from prior year groups and to further provide consistency during periods of remote learning.
+However, teachers are empowered to confidently assess the needs of both the class and individuals when approaching a new block of teaching and will adapt materials as necessary to ensure all children are able to access the learning using resources which are closely aligned to the scheme.
+Usually, new concepts are shared within the context of an initial related problem, which children discuss in partners.
 This initial problem-solving activity prompts discussion and reasoning, as well as promoting an awareness of maths in relatable real-life contexts that link to other areas of learning.
 In many lessons, children are guided through with teacher support using an “I do, we do, you do” approach.
-In KS1, these problems are almost always presented with objects (concrete manipulatives) for children to use.
+In KS1, these problems are regularly presented with objects (concrete manipulatives) for children to use.
 Children may also use manipulatives in KS2 and this is seen as normal practice.
 Teachers use careful questions to draw out children’s discussions and their reasoning.
 The class teacher then leads children through strategies for solving the problem, including those already discussed.
 Independent work provides the means for all children to develop their fluency further, before progressing to more complex related problems.
 Mathematical topics are taught in blocks, to enable the achievement of ‘mastery’ over time.
 Each lesson phase provides the means to achieve greater depth, with rapid graspers being offered rich and sophisticated problems, as well as exploratory, investigative tasks, within the lesson as appropriate.

 Pyrcroft Grange has a supportive ethos and our approaches scaffold the children as they develop their collaborative and independent skills, as well as empathy and the need to recognise the achievement of others.
 Children readily celebrate the successes of others with genuine enthusiasm.
 Children can underperform in Mathematics because they think they can’t do it or are not naturally good at it.
-The Power Maths programme addresses these preconceptions by ensuring that all children experience challenge and success in Mathematics by developing a growth mind-set.
-In addition, we use pre-teach sessions which have had a huge impact on the self-confidence of some learners.
-During these sessions, children are exposed to the concepts or mathematics that will be introduced during a lessons.
+The White Rose programme addresses these preconceptions by ensuring that all children experience challenge and success in Mathematics by developing a growth mindset.
+In addition, we use bespoke pre-teach sessions which have had a huge impact on the self-confidence of some learners.
+During these sessions, children are exposed to the concepts or mathematics that will be introduced during lessons.
 This allows children who are less confident to feel prepared for and able to access the learning.
 Regular and ongoing assessment informs teaching, as well as intervention, to support and enable the success of each child.
-These factors ensure that we are able to maintain high standards, with achievement at the end of KS2 well above the national average and a high proportion of children demonstrating greater depth, at the end of each phase.
+These factors ensure that we can maintain high standards, with achievement at the end of KS2 well above the national average and a high proportion of children demonstrating greater depth, at the end of each phase.